LabMobi/labcomponents-android/docs/contributing.md

 # Contributing

-Details how to contribute to the project.
+Details on how to contribute to the project.

 ## Links